-The shear power spectrum $P{\gamma}(l)$ is the Fourier transform of the shear two-point correlation $\xi{i,j}(\theta)$ defined in the previous section.
+The shear power spectrum $P{\gamma}(l)$ is the Fourier transform of the shear twopoint correlation $\xi{i,j}(\theta)$ defined in the previous section.

 The use of galaxy distance information, obtained from either photometric or spectroscopic redshifts1, can be used to reduce these systematic errors.
-In studies (Massey et al., 2007a; Schrabback et al., 2010a), the signal is evaluated as a function of the galaxy redshift, thanks to the photometric redshift information.
+In studies [56, 75], the signal is evaluated as a function of the galaxy redshift, thanks to the photometric redshift information.
 But the cosmological constraints in these recent papers have been calculated assuming there are no intrinsic alignments, although the bias is non-negligible.
 To increase the precision of future surveys, it is essential to eliminate intrinsic alignments.
-It has been shown (Heymans and Heavens, 2003; King and Schneider, 2002, 2003; Takada and White, 2004) that the Intrinsic-Intrinsic correlations can be almost completely removed by identifying physically close pairs of galaxies and applying a weighting scheme based on photometric redshifts.
+It has been shown [28, 45, 46, 88] that the Intrinsic-Intrinsic correlations can be almost completely removed by identifying physically close pairs of galaxies and applying a weighting scheme based on photometric redshifts.
 The Gravitational-Intrinsic effect is more problematic as it affects pairs of galaxies which are not physically close.
 There are two main approaches to deal with GI alignments.
-The first approach is model-independent; it is a purely geometrical method that removes the GI effect by using a particular linear combination of tomographic shear power spectra, assuming the redshifts of the galaxies are known (Joachimi and Schneider, 2008, 2009).
-The other approach tries to model the expected intrinsic alignment contribution for a particular survey.
-The parameters of the model can thus be varied and marginalized over to constrain cosmological parameters (Bridle and King, 2007; Bernstein, 2009; Joachimi and Bridle, 2010).
+The first approach is modelindependent; it is a purely geometrical method that removes the GI effect by using a particular linear combination of tomographic shear power spectra, assuming the redshifts of the galaxies are known [40, 41].
+The other approach